TKA-Developments/RN-Challenge/README.md

 <span><img src="/captures/capture(5).png" width="250" title="dark"></span>

-4. There are three task categories that tou can select, general, school and hobby
+4. There are three task categories that tou can select: general, school and hobby

-5. In the main screen task is also categorized by time, today, in 7 days ahead, in the future or in the past
+5. In the main screen task is also categorized by time: today, in 7 days ahead, in the future or in the past

-6. You can search task by filling the search bar on the main screen
+6. You can search task by filling the search bar on the main screen, note that search is case sensitive

 7. You can select some filtering options by pressing filter button on the main screen